-The Company and subsidiary companies place great emphasis on risk management that may possibly impact the achievement of the business operations in the future with prudence and discretion in all aspects, by analyzing and assessing risks continuously in order to manage risks in line with organization's goals and strategic plans, including supervising, improving, establishing risk prevention measures and monitoring to have an effective risk management system, especially during the Coronavirus disease 2019 ("COVID-19) pandemic situation, in order to minimize the risks and mitigate their impacts and made efforts to reduce unpredictability of the overall operations to ensure that the Company and subsidiary companies have a concise and appropriate risk management framework according to the principles of good corporate governance under the management of executives at all level and the supervision of the Board of Directors.
-The Risk Management Committee held 7 meetings during 2021 and regularly provided risk management reports to the Audit Committee and the Board of Directors on a quarterly basis.
-The Company has adjusted the risk management in 2021 to be in line with the Company's strategic plan and the changing situation, as well as impact to the global economy, including Thailand, which may continue to have more impact in the following year.
+The Company and subsidiary companies place great emphasis on risk management that may possibly impact the achievement of the business operations in the future with prudence and discretion in all aspects, by analyzing and assessing risks continuously in order to manage risks in line with organization's goals and strategic plans, including supervising, improving, establishing risk prevention measures and monitoring to have an effective risk management system, in order to minimize the risks and mitigate their impacts and made efforts to reduce unpredictability of the overall operations to ensure that the Company and subsidiary companies have a concise and appropriate risk management framework in line with the principles of good corporate governance under the management of executives at all levels and the supervision of the Board of Directors.
+With a focus on systematic risk management that is capable of adapting to various situations and rapidly changing trends, the focus remains on addressing important issues related to ESG principles (Environmental, Social, and Governance) in order to cope with global changes.
+Environmental and social risk assessment are carried out with an emphasis on management and employee potential development, occupational safety and health management, as well as community relations and development.
+In terms of corporate governance, the emphasis is on sustainable governance and adherence to business ethics.
+The Risk Management Committee held six meetings during 2022 and regularly provided risk management reports to the Audit Committee and the Board of Directors on a quarterly basis.
+The Company has adjusted the risk management in 2022 to be in line with the Company's strategic plan, as well as impact to the global economy, including Thailand, which may continue to have more impact in the following year.